marcobiedermann/search-engine-optimization/readme.md

 * **[mobile friendly](http://googlewebmastercentral.blogspot.be/2014/11/helping-users-find-mobile-friendly-pages.html):** mobile optimized sites are marked in search results.
 Test for [mobile friendly site](https://www.google.com/webmasters/tools/mobile-friendly/)
 * **[AppLinks](http://applinks.org/documentation/):** apps that link to your content can then use this metadata to deep-link into your app
 * **[Tap targets](https://developers.google.com/speed/docs/insights/SizeTapTargetsAppropriately):** clickable links should not be too small
+* **[Smart App Banner](https://developer.apple.com/library/ios/documentation/AppleApplications/Reference/SafariWebContent/PromotingAppswithAppBanners/PromotingAppswithAppBanners.html):** Safari has a Smart App Banner feature that provides a standardized method of promoting apps on the App Store from a website.

 ## Sitemap
 * **[HTML sitemap](https://www.youtube.com/watch?v=hi5DGOu1uA0):** An HTML sitemap allows site visitors to easily navigate a website.